orangespaceman/training-notes/php.md

 ### JSON

-JSON is used for similar reasons to XML - to share information between systems
+JSON is used for similar reasons to XML - to share complex information between systems

 It uses JavaScript syntax (as opposed to XML syntax) to store data

-JSON has advantages over XML:

-It is (usually) less dense (it requires less code) to describe data
+JSON has a big advantage over XML - it is (usually) less dense (it requires less code) to describe data

 This is important: when sharing vast quantities of data across a network you want it to be efficient